WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 }

 { To achieve more explicit test generation, white-box testers by theory can tailor test programs to specifically exercise certain optimization by inspecting the compiler logic from the source code.
-Yet, to our best knowledge, no practical white-box compiler technique exists, largely due to the unmanageable scale of compiler systems.
-Consequently, the analysis (\eg solving symbolic path constraints~\cite{symbolic}) for such a scale of a codebase can be computationally infeasible. }
+Yet, to our best knowledge, there is hardly any competitive white-box compiler fuzzer in existence, largely due to the unmanageable scale of compiler systems which makes detailed program analysis almost impossible.
+While recent hybrid fuzzing techniques~\cite{jiang2023evaluating,qsym,choi2019grey,cho2019intriguer,kim2020hfl,liu2023dsfuzz} integrate general-purpose fuzzing~\cite{mathis2020learning,gopinath2020fuzzing,holler2012fuzzing} with concolic execution~\cite{dart,cute}, showing promise in different testing domains, their effectiveness in compiler fuzzing remains limited compared to compiler-specific fuzzers~\cite{polyglot,chen2020survey,le2014compiler,tzer}.
+Besides the path explosion issue due to the compiler-scale complexity, another key limitation is that hybrid fuzzing typically operates on binary inputs, overlooking the nuanced semantics present in source code, which is crucial for compiler testing.}